Using WP Rocket with a CDN

 Once you've confirmed CDN rewriting is the problematic feature, please review the following tip and articles:

-Exclude files from the CDN
+Exclude files from your CDN

 If you're having issues with serving certain type of files from the CDN, you can exclude them like this: